abctcl.conf.tcl — ABCTcl configuration file

 abcdir

-The first file found is the system-wide abc.rc
+The first file found is the system-wide abc.rc file.

-The mechanism using abc::initList
+The mechanism using abc::initList has been built because

 the sequences built into ABC do not cover usual needs.
 We do not